nest/nest-simulator/doc/styleguide/styleguide.rst

 .. note::

    reStructuredText is sensitive to indentation.
-A single space should be always be between between text and headings, tables, reference labels, and directives  Some characters have assigned special meanings.
-Use the '\\' to use the literal character.
+A single newline should always be between any text and headings, tables, reference labels, or directives.

 How to write code or code snippets in reStructuredText
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For writing Python code, you can use the double colon  `::`
+For writing Python code, you can use the double colon

  \::

-    python code here

-    x = 1

-    for i in line:
-        x = i
-        print(thing.x)

 Rendered as